supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-05.md

     | `AZURE_LOCATION`| <inject key="Location"></inject>|
     | `AZURE_SUBSCRIPTION_ID`| your-subscription-id|

-1. Open GitHub with the credentials, select **Settings**.
+1. Open GitHub with the credentials, and select **Settings**.
 From the left navigation pane select **Environments**, after creating the variables and secret, your Environments page should resemble the following example:

    ![Environments Page](media/bootstrapping_environments.png)